-PSY 321 PSYCHOLOGY AND SOCIOLOGY OF DEATH AND DYING (3
+PSYCHOLOGY AND SOCIOLOGY OF DEATH AND DYING

-This course will provide a study of death and dying and includes topics such as: fear of death, care of the dying, grief, suicide, euthanasia, acceptance of death, children and death, funeral customs, legal aspects of death, and death education.
+This course will provide a study of death and dying and includes topics such as fear of death, care of the dying, grief, suicide, euthanasia, acceptance of death, children and death, funeral customs, legal aspects of death, and death education.
 Same as GRN 321.
 Prerequisite: PSY 153.
-Fall, annually.
+As needed.

-PSY 322 PSYCHOLOGY AND SOCIOLOGY OF HUMAN AGING (3)
+PSY 322 PSYCHOLOGY AND SOCIOLOGY OF HUMAN AGING

-This course will provide a study of human aging and includes topics such as: myths and theories of aging, the psychological, sociological, and biological aspects of human aging, the effects of aging on personality, intelligence, memory, sensory functioning, and mental health.
-Service learning component is required.
+This course will provide a study of human aging and includes topics such as myths and theories of aging, the psychological, sociological, and biological aspects of human aging, effects of aging on personality, intelligence, memory, sensory functioning, and mental health.
+Service-learning component is required.
 Same as GRN 322.
 Prerequisite: PSY 153.
-Spring, odd years.
+As needed.

-PSY 330 BASIC PRINCIPLES OF APPLIED BEHAVIORAL ANALYSIS (3)
+BASIC PRINCIPLES OF APPLIED BEHAVIORAL ANALYSIS